Table of Contents

 - The preferred hit zone area is restricted

-In early 2005, VirTra introduced an entirely new approach to shoot-back with the Threat-Fire™.
-The concept was to eliminate the disadvantages of the shoot-back cannon, while preserving the advantages and adding further advantages.
-The Threat-Fire is a wireless electronic impulse device normally worn around the mid-section and provides a momentary shock.
-The instructor initiated device is designed with multiple duration levels.
-There is also a belt and vibration only version.
-The system is extremely user friendly, running on an internal rechargeable battery pack that is easily charged (no balls to clean-up, no safety goggles, no aiming required).
+In 2005, VirTra introduced an entirely new approach to shoot-back with the Threat-Fire™.
+The goal was to eliminate the disadvantages of the shoot-back cannon, while preserving and adding to its advantages.
+The Threat-Fire is a wireless electronic impulse device typically worn around the mid-section.
+It is designed to provide a momentary shock when initiated by the instructor, and it has multiple duration levels.
+There is also a vibration-only version.
+The system is extremely easy to use, running on an internal rechargeable battery and requires no ball clean-up, no safety goggles, no aiming by the instructor.

 - Instructor can introduce stress to one or more trainees simultaneously